alleyinteractive/alley-scripts/packages/block-editor-tools/src/components/sortable/README.md

 </Sortable>
 ```

-There are additional options for the PostPicker that can be configured via the
+There are additional options for the SortableItem that can be configured via the
 props listed below.
-For example, the PostPicker also supports customizing the arguments
-sent to the search endpoint, a custom renderer for previews, a custom renderer for search
-results, and a custom function for fetching post data given a post ID.

 ## Props